Himanshu-0502/ConnectX/README.md

 python app.py
 ```

-4. Access the application in your web browser at `http://localhost:5000`.
+4. Access the application in your web browser at local host.

-## Usage

-1. Open the game in your web browser.
-2. Follow the on-screen instructions to play against the AI agent.